 - 149 x 66.5 x 11 cm (folded)

 - Weight 71.3lbs (32kgs)

 Who are Bluefin Fitness and are they a reliable brand?

 If you like to buy British, you’ll be pleased to know Bluefin are a home-grown company, started in West Yorkshire in 2013.
 Unless you’re in the vibration plates world, you might not have heard of them, as that’s where they started.
 They’ve grown their line of products to include machines such as the Kick 2 treadmill (Amazon), Task 2 and more.

-Bluefin Fitness have good standing on places like Reviews.co.uk and Amazon.
+Bluefin Fitness have good standing in places like Reviews.co.uk and Amazon.

-What you’ll get training with machines like the Task 2 treadmill
+What you’ll get training with the Task 2-in-1 treadmill